BigNicker123/bignicker123.github.io/docs/implementation.md

 ![UML - Find Nearest Charger](Images/UMLForUseCase1.png)

 ### UML Diagram for Use Case 2 (Filter Chargers)
+TODO: UML Diagram for use case 2

 ### UML Diagram for Use Case 3 (Provide Directions)
+TODO: UML Diagram for use case 3